hursty1/sshelp/readme.md

 Select:

+bottom-right corner → click the encoding label (like “UTF-8 with BOM”)

+choose “Save with Encoding → UTF-8” (no BOM)

+make sure the only contents are:

 # Usage

 Helps manage all of the ssh connections you might have and reminds you of the password for that connection